-- Overseeing the day-to-day operation of the school's SEN policy. - Co-ordinating provision for children with SEND. - Liaising with the relevant Designated Teacher where a looked after pupil has SEND. - Advising on the graduated approach to providing SEND support. - Advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively. - Liaising with parents of pupils with SEND. - Liaising with early-years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies. - Being a key point of contact with external agencies, especially the local authority and its support services. - Liaising with future educational providers to ensure a pupil and their parents are informed about options and a smooth transition is planned. - Working with the headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) regarding reasonable adjustments and access arrangements. - Ensuring that the school keeps up-to-date records of all pupils with SEN
+- Overseeing the day-to-day operation of the school's SEN policy. - Co-ordinating provision for children with SEND. - Liaising with the relevant Designated Teacher where a looked after pupil has SEND. - Advising on the graduated approach to providing SEND support.

+- Advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively. - Liaising with parents of pupils with SEND. - Liaising with early-years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies. - Being a key point of contact with external agencies, especially the local authority and its support services. - Liaising with future educational providers to ensure a pupil and their parents are informed about options and a smooth transition is planned. - Working with the headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) regarding reasonable adjustments and access arrangements. - Ensuring that the school keeps up-to-date records of all pupils with SEN. - To make referrals for children to relevant outside agencies if and when needed.

-Role of The Class Teacher
+Role of The Class Teacher and Teaching Assistants

-The class teacher responsibilities include:
+The class teacher's responsibilities include:

-- Being aware of the school's SEND policy. - Working alongside parents and children to write and regularly review appropriate targets. - Working alongside the child to develop child friendly targets. - Keeping up to date assessments of children with SEND. - Keeping Assess-Plan-Do-Review records for all children with SEND. - Differentiating lessons to ensure all children are included. - Liaising with parents of children with SEND regularly.
+- Being aware of the school's SEND policy. - Working alongside parents and children to write and regularly review appropriate targets. - Working alongside the child to develop child friendly targets. - Keeping up to date assessments of children with SEND. - Keeping Assess-Plan-Do-Review records for all children with SEND. - Differentiating lessons to ensure all children are included. - Liaising with parents of children with SEND regularly. - Complete relevant paperwork for the child in their class providing the most up to date information. - Bring to the attention of the SENCO any children they have identified as having a SEN need that cannot be met through normal school provision.